 It may sound obvious, but pain is the main indication that you’ve had a fracture.
 You may also feel light-headed or sick.
 If you try to move the area affected, the pain worsens.
 Other symptoms include bruising and swelling.
 You may not be able to walk if your ankle is broken, and you may not be able to use your hand if your wrist is broken.

 If you even think you’ve broken a bone, seek medical attention straight away.

 Broken bone because of an accident that wasn’t your fault?

 Fractures can be serious injuries severely affecting daily life and your ability to do the most basic tasks.

 If you’ve had a fractured bone after an accident which was due to someone else’s negligence, and which happened in the last three years, you may well be entitled to personal injury compensation to help with things like lost earnings and travel to medical appointments.

-At Accident Advice Helpline, we work on a ‘no win, no fee*’ basis so can start the claims process today without charging you a penny.
+At Accident Advice Helpline, we work on a no-win, no-fee* basis so can start the claims process today for all types of bone fractures without charging you a penny.
 Get in touch today and learn more.
-Call free on 0800 689 0500 or 0333 500 0993 from a mobile phone for free, no obligation advice about making a claim for compensation.
+Call free on 0800 689 0500 or 0333 500 0993 from a mobile phone for free, no-obligation advice about making a claim for compensation.